microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-lifecycleworkflowscontainer-list-taskdefinitions.md

 #### Request

 The following is an example of a request.
-Because the **category** can be one of `joiner`, `joiner,leaver`, or `leaver`, the request must match categories that are `joiner` or `joiner,leaver` to retrieve all tasks supported for "joiner" workflows.
+Because the **category** is a flagged enumeration that can be one of `joiner`, `joiner,leaver`, or `leaver`, the `has` operator checks tasks where the category includes "joiner".

 # [HTTP](#tab/http)